Tapeline/Dockingjudge/docs/docs/reference/contests/permissions.md

 !!! security
-    Though through solution service's API it is only possible to view own solutions, knowing a solution id user can access it directly from S3 storage, bypassing permission checks.
+    Though through solution service's API it is only possible to view own <term:solution|solutions>, knowing a solution id user can access it directly from S3 storage, bypassing permission checks.
 It is a known security limitation.

     **Do not share your solution IDs and URLs during a contest.**

 ## Management permissions

-Changing settings of a contest is only allowed to managers of this contest.
+Changing settings of a contest is only allowed to the <term:Contest manager|managers> of this contest.